 The Shop on this website is temporarily closed.
 No new orders can be taken.
-Orders already received are being filled.
-The Shop is expected to be back up and running sometime in October.
+The Shop is expected to be back up and running soon, please check back and I will let you know when we can once again sell photos.
 Thank you for your patience.

 In the summer of 1969, I sat for an interview on a local Los Angeles TV talk show called “Let’s Talk About.”
 The host of the show was Keith Walker, a sometime actor and screenwriter who would go on to write the story and screenplay for “Free Willy,” a 1993 movie about an orca who escapes from a marine park with the help of a boy.
 In the movie, most of Willy’s scenes were played by an animatronic orca, but some were played by a real orca named Keiko.
 Keiko was found by movie scouts at a run-down park in Mexico, where he lived in a tank only one foot longer than he was.
 The publicity from Keiko’s role in the movie led to an effort to free him back into the wild.
 It took until 2002, but Keiko was finally released into his native waters off Iceland.
 Sadly, overweight and in ill health from his years in captivity, he died one year later.